hashicorp/consul/website/source/docs/platform/k8s/clients-outside-kubernetes.html.md

 $ consul agent -retry-join 'provider=k8s label_selector="app=consul,component=server"'
 ```

-By default, Consul will join the default Gossip port.
+By default, Consul will join the default gossip port.
 Pods may set an
 annotation `consul.hashicorp.com/auto-join-port` to an integer value or
 a named port to specify the port for the auto-join to return.
 This enables
 different pods to have different exposed ports.

 ## Networking

 Consul typically requires a fully connected network.
-Therefore,
+Because the Consul Helm chart currently doesn't allow exposing servers' gossip ports via a `hostPort`,
 nodes outside of Kubernetes joining a cluster running within Kubernetes must be able to communicate
-to pod IPs or Kubernetes node IPs via the network.
+to pod IPs via the network.
+Note that the auto-join provider discussed above will use pod IPs by default.

 -> **Consul Enterprise customers** may use
 [network segments](/docs/enterprise/network-segments/index.html) to
 enable non-fully-connected topologies.
 However, out-of-cluster nodes must still
 be able to communicate with the server pod or host IP addresses.

-The auto-join provider discussed above will use pod IPs by default.
-The
-`host_network=true` setting may be set to use host IPs, however all the ports
-Consul requires must be exposed via a `hostPort`.
-If no ports are exposed via
-`hostPort`, the pod will not be discovered.